CHROMIX® L Admixtures for Color-Conditioned® Concrete

 Finishing techniques will influence final concrete appearance.
-Different tools such as wood floats, magnesium trowels, hard steel trowels, brooms, and edging tools, will each influence color, surface texture, sealer penetration, and final cured concrete appearance differently.
+Different tools such as wood floats, magnesium floats, steel trowels, brooms, and edging tools, will each influence color, surface texture, sealer penetration, and final cured concrete appearance differently.
 Do not change tool types once work has begun.

 Changes in water content and water-to-cement ratio, both in the mix and on the concrete surface during finishing, can influence the final surface color.
 Mix designs that develop excessive bleed water can float non-uniform cement/pigment ratios, and cause uneven or weak coloring.
 Once mix designs are established, do not add water to alter concrete plastic properties.

 Do not add water to loosen partially cured loads.
 Do not use “watering” sprinklers as colored concrete cures, or use wet brooms and tools while finishing.
 Any of these will likely result in inconsistent concrete color.

 As freshly placed concrete cures, its color will vary with differences in surface moisture.
 Concrete curing in shaded areas or in the center of large slabs will surface dry slower than those exposed to sunlight or closer to form edges.
 This can cause color variations that will often fade with time.
 Avoid high salt aggregates that can cause efflorescence that can make color irregular.
 These visual differences can be long lasting, and raise questions about the quality of the concrete placement.
 Use LITHOCHROME® Colorwax™ tinted to match the final color of the cured concrete and avoid these problems and deliver jobs that are uniform in color and appearance.